logonoff/obsidian-inline-spoilers/README.md

 ![Demo gif](https://i.imgur.com/LKqBaug.gif)

 ## Usage
-To create an inline spoiler, wrap the text you want to hide in `||`:
+To create an inline spoiler, wrap the text you want to hide in `||`, or by using the "Inline spoilers: Create spoiler" command in the command palette.
+For example:

 ```
 ||This text will be hidden||